Micho32/home-assistant.io/source/_integrations/vicare.markdown

 ## Viessmann API limits

 The Viessmann API is rate-limited.
-If you exceed one of the limits below you will be banned for 24 hours:
+If you exceed the limit below you will be banned from calling the API:

-- Limit 1: 120 calls for a time window of 10 minutes
-- Limit 2: 1450 calls for a time window of 24 hours
+Limit: 1450 calls for a time window of 24 hours

-The default `scan_interval` of 60 seconds will work within these limits.
+The default `scan_interval` of 60 seconds will work within this limit.
 Note however that any additional requests to the API, e.g., by setting the temperature via the integration but also by interacting with the ViCare app also counts into those limits.
 It is therefore advised to adjust the scan_interval to your usage scenario.

 ## Climate